Togohogo1/Student-Engineer-Portfolio-and-Handbook/handbook.md

 ### Conceptual Design [ꜛ](#table-of-contents)
 ---
 \
-Usually taking on the form of sketches or very rough prototypes, conceptual designs are meant to capture a concept.
-It gives one something to show to others, hopefully to help them understand an idea that might be harder to express otherwise.
+Usually taking on the form of sketches or very rough prototypes, conceptual designs are meant to capture a concept. [[19, Slide 24]]() It gives one something to show to others, hopefully to help them understand an idea that might be harder to express otherwise.
 This is the stage where most design solutions start out.
 Usually an emphasis is put on a key feature that make it to the next level of design (Embodiment Design, explained shortly)

 ![Walkway Sketches](https://togohogo1.github.io/Student-Engineer-Portfolio-and-Handbook/assets/handbook/walkway_concept.png)